Asset-Rebalancing-Tool/ApiRunner/README.md

 Needs to have `mavenUser` and `mavenPassword` as env vars, in order to use `gradle publish`.

-# Scaling

-The system assumes one api per database

 # Running tests in Jetbrains

 Gradle is awful buggy at the time so you can't use the start buttons in the test,